Gonorrhoea

 • Gonorrhoea is easily transmitted by oral sex.

-For treatment of adults and mature minors (aged 14 years or older) with uncomplicated gonorrhoea under a Structured Administration and Supply Arrangement, see Structured Administration and Supply Arrangement - CEO of Health SASA.
-This is suitable for use by Registered Nurses and Aboriginal Health Practitioners employed by a health service operated or managed by a Health Service Provider of the WA Department of Health.
+For treatment of adults and mature minors (aged 14 years or older) with uncomplicated gonorrhoea under a Structured Administration and Supply Arrangement (SASA), see Structured Administration and Supply Arrangement - CEO of Health SASA.
+This is suitable for use by Registered Nurses and Aboriginal Health Practitioners working in public health programs operated or managed by a Health Service Provider of the WA Health system, or contracted entity, or a health service that is a member of the Aboriginal Health Council of Western Australia.

 Follow up